Financial-Times/o-table/README.md

 ##### Custom sort (imperative)

-Rather than specify `data-o-table-sort-value` [declaritively](#custom-sort-declarative), a formatter function may be provided client-side to generate sort values for a given data type.
+Rather than specify `data-o-table-sort-value` [declaratively](#custom-sort-declarative), a formatter function may be provided client-side to generate sort values for a given data type.

 For example we could add support for a custom data type `emoji-time`.